wtbates99/StockPrice-Predictor/README.md

   * Different forms of regression and ML programs to predict stock price
   * Any file with _test.py is the unstable version

+## Optimization_Linux
+ * Can only be used in a UNIX terminal due to library dependancies
+ * Used to find the optimal ML model for data set